 The cast shadows are also very important in the arrangement as they help create a feeling of depth and three-dimensional space.

 You can set up near a window and use natural light, but that will change while you paint.
-An artificial light is more controllable as far as angle and softness, and has the great advantage of being invariable.
+Artificial light is more controllable as far as angle and softness and has the great advantage of being invariable.

 During setup, try different light solutions, you’ll be surprised how dramatically a different light can change the feel of the same composition.